-Rules and Regulations

-The cutoff time for signing up for the derby side bets will be Friday night at 6:00pm.
+Rules and Regulations The cutoff time for signing up for the derby side bets will be Friday night at 6:00pm.
 NO EXCEPTIONS!

-No Minimum Length in CPR Please include the number for the weekend and 2020 in your picture.
+Minimum Length in CPR is legal fish length Please include the number for the weekend and 2020 in your picture.
 No transfer of fish from boat to boat for measuring purposes.
 When fishing a CPR event you will need to display your board number in a visible location on your vessel.
 This can be as simple as placing a piece of paper with your board number in the window.
 CPR board numbers should be visible on both sides of your vessel.

 Reminder: if you are fishing a club tournament you need to have a MOMC flag flying in a visible location on your vessel.
-There are flags available for purchase at the Miller Marina Fuel Dock

-Guest members can be added at any time to your boat for convenience.
-You must report these guests to a board member or the weigh master and pay for these guest members at the awards dinner on Sunday or via paypall.
-You will not be allowed to weigh in a fish if you have not notified a director of guests aboard your vessel!
+There are flags available for purchase at the Miller Marina Fuel Dock Guest members can be added at any time to your boat for convenience.
+You must report these guests to a board member or the weigh master prior to fishing for the day and pay for these guest members via the website and payypall or with cash at the dinner Sunday.
+You will not be allowed to weigh in a fish if you have not notified a director of guests aboard your vessel before you start fishing!
 All minors are guests of the club and cost nothing to bring on your boat.
-They DO NOT have to be related or part of your family membership!
+They DO NOT have to be related or your family membership!

-Rules and Regulations

-Check out our new flowchart to help members know when and for what a fish is eligible to be registered!
+Rules and Regulations Check out our new flowchart to help members know when and for what a fish is eligible to be registered!
 You will be able to find this all season long in your yearbook, on the website, in the newsletter and on our facebook page! please note any individual questions or circumstances not clearly resolved by using the flowchart will be handled by the board of directors on the left is an example of a regulation CPR photo.
-Entire board must be visible in the photo, hands are separated, mouth closed, tail pinched, length of fish is clearly visible, CPR board number and CPR number for the day clearly visible in photo
+Entire board must be visible in the photo, hands are separated, mouth closed, tail pinched, length of fish is clearly visible, CPR board number and CPR number for the day clearly visible in photo REMINDERS!